 When I walked into the surprisingly large and surprisingly full classroom last January, I expected to see maybe 30 or so middle-aged women like myself wanting to talk about what’s next for them.
 Instead I found perhaps 100 women from mid-twenties to late-sixties who were there for a variety of reasons: they had taken their first step out into the world and were now pondering their next step or they were maybe ten years into a career and weren’t sure if they wanted to put any more time into it.
 And yes, there were definitely several women like me who were looking to see what they wanted to do now that they had time to be more than just a mom.

 As Claire put it, no matter who we were and why we were there, everyone there could be loosely classified into one of two groups: those who knew what they wanted to do and those who just knew they wanted to do something.
 She tailored her talk to both groups and even though I went in with a clear goal (starting this blog), I found value in everything.

 Claire keeps little notebooks everywhere and writes ideas in the nearest one available when inspiration strikes.
 Then when she needs inspiration, she gathers them all together and reads through them all looking for ideas.
 I like this idea a lot, but I use a little more high-tech version.
 I have the Evernote app on my phone, iPad and computer so that when I have a thought I can quickly jot it in the appropriate note.

-Claire covers a full chapter in her book on why we might start and then choke, which, full disclosure, is at least partly why I missed Monday’s post.
+Claire covers a full chapter in her book on why we might start and then choke and quit.
 Is it fear of success?
 Fear of failure?
 New shiny object?
 Need to know the full path?
 Think everything must be perfect?
 Yeah, it doesn’t matter, just keep going.

 I wrote down something Claire said in the seminar and she says it in her book as well: